uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 available in R to create this kind of visualisations, but we will focus in four options here.

+## What are we going to learn?

 During this session, you will:

 -   Learn how to produce a simple heatmap with the base function `heatmap()`;
 -   Learn about alternatives to produce more complex heatmaps, like `heatmap.2()` and `pheatmap()`;
 -   Learn how to produce a rudimentary heatmap with the ggplot2 package.

 ## Disclaimer